-- The project must resort under one lead institute.
+• The project must resort under one lead institute.

-- The lead institute is permitted to cooperate with one or more parties.

-- Each party has only one role in a project.
-The party acts either as:

-- lead institute

-- o participating organization;

-- o service provider;

-- o inclusion center;

-- o co-funder.

-Roles can switch per project and are not fixed between projects.

-- The intellectual property rights of the project results depend on the role of the organization(s) in the project.
+- The lead institute is permitted to cooperate with one or more parties. - Each party has only one role in a project.
+The party acts either as: - o lead institute - participating organization; - service provider; - inclusion center; - o co-funder. - Roles can switch per project and are not fixed between projects. - The intellectual property rights of the project results depend on the role of the organization(s) in the project.
 A project result is defined as: all information, samples, knowledge and inventions arising from the project.
 This result may possibly be protected by means of right on intellectual property. - The added value of each of the separate organizations must be justified. - Data management can be regulated by the lead institute, a participating organization or service provider.
 The project leader and the lead institute are responsible for the safeguarding of data management.